Compressed air dryer

-Compressed air dryers are special types of filter systems that are specifically designed to remove the water that is inherent in compressed air.
-The compression of air raises its temperature and concentrates atmospheric contaminants, primarily water vapor, as resulting in air with elevated temperature and 100% relative humidity.
-As the compressed air cools down, water vapor condenses into the tank(s), pipes, hoses and tools connected downstream from the compressor which may be damaging.
+Compressed air dryers are types of filter systems that are specifically designed to remove water in compressed air.
+The compression of air raises its temperature and concentrates atmospheric contaminants, primarily water vapor, resulting in air with elevated temperature and 100% relative humidity.
+As the compressed air cools down, water vapor condenses into the tanks, pipes, hoses and tools connected downstream from the compressor, which may be damaging.
 Therefore water vapor is removed from compressed air to prevent condensation from occurring and to prevent moisture from interfering in sensitive industrial processes.

 Excessive liquid and condensing water in the air stream can be extremely damaging to equipment, tools and processes that rely on compressed air.